yoo2001818/locksmith/README.md

 the action normally even if action conflict occurs.
 Synchronizer should provide a way to sort the actions, but it's work in progress.

+## Action validation / transformation
+Host synchronizer can opt to validate / transform actions by setting `actionHandler(action, client): Object` property.
+If it returns `undefined` (not `null`), the action will be ignored.
+Returned object from the function will be used as action instead.

 ## Combining
 Lastly, combine everything together to create a synchronizer.